Passwords and Passkeys

 What if our primary device doesn’t have Touch ID or Face ID?
 We’d still be using some type of password to log in until we upgraded to a newer one.

-What if the scanner or camera fails?
+What if the scanner or camera fails, or broken?
 We’ve got to set up a backup password in case the biometric system stops working.

 Bottom line, it’s a long climb.